At its earliest stages, invasive lobular carcinoma may cause no signs and symptoms. As it grows larger, invasive lobular carcinoma may cause:

 - A change in the texture or appearance of the skin over the breast, such as dimpling or thickening

-Invasive lobular carcinoma is less likely than other forms of breast cancer to cause a firm breast lump.
+Invasive lobular carcinoma is less likely than other forms of breast cancer to cause a firm or distinct breast lump.

 When to see a doctor